andrew/ultimate-awesome/README.md

 - [awesome-stylus](https://github.com/OffchainLabs/awesome-stylus) - A curated list of Arbitrum Stylus code examples, libraries and resources.
 - [awesome-uc](https://github.com/open-source-uc/awesome-uc) - A curated list of awesome UC projects, software, tools and material.
 - [awesome-drone](https://github.com/Pana/awesome-drone) - A list of drone develop resource.
-- [awesome-mixed-reality](https://github.com/saurabhchalke/awesome-mixed-reality) - 🌟 A curated list of awesome resources for Mixed Reality development.
-- [top-pharma50](https://github.com/servierhub/top-pharma50) - Top open source software from the top 50 pharmaceutical companies.
 - [awesome-buck2](https://github.com/sluongng/awesome-buck2) - Collection of resources about Buck2.
 - [awesome-drupal](https://github.com/theodorosploumis/awesome-drupal) - A collection of awesome resources, tools, books, podcasts etc for Drupal CMS.
 - [awesome-dynamic-conditional-networks-cv](https://github.com/thomasverelst/awesome-dynamic-conditional-networks-cv) - Overview of conditional computution and dynamic CNNs for computer vision, with a focus on reducing computational complexity.
 - [awesome-functional-css](https://github.com/winkerVSbecks/awesome-functional-css) - A collection of awesome things regarding functional CSS.
 - [awesome-text-style-transfer](https://github.com/yd1996/awesome-text-style-transfer) - A list of resources about Text Style Transfer.
+- [Awesome-IDEs](https://github.com/zeelsheladiya/Awesome-IDEs) - A curated list of Integrated Development Environments (IDEs) and related tools that can enhance your coding experience and boost your productivity. .
 - [awesome-split-learning](https://github.com/aidecentralized/awesome-split-learning) - A curated repository for various papers in the domain of split learning.
 - [awesome-programming-humor](https://github.com/alichtman/awesome-programming-humor) - Awesome software, subreddits, websites, and other cool stuff that programmers would find funny.
 - [awesome-fasthtml](https://github.com/amosgyamfi/awesome-fasthtml) - Awesome and Best FastHTML Resources For Python Developers.